 Miracle 1./ Born Again: GodSelf Saying Hello

 Asking Jesus for anything was not in my nature.
 With just cause, I had forsaken the church.
 I was not going down that road again, not on my life.
 But then again, I was in no shape to pick and choose where help came from.
-I couldn't sleep or keep down food, my heart ached for my girlfriend and it felt like I was quickly racing to some, not so distant, point of no return.
+I couldn't sleep nor keep down food.
+My heart ached for my girlfriend, it felt like I was quickly racing to some, not so distant, point of no return.

 With head spinning, I closed my eyes and begged God for help.
 The simple sentence I uttered is forever etched in my mind. " God if you are out there, please, please help me. "

-In Lak' ech, my brethren, a voice in the woods speaks truth...
+In Lak' ech, my brethren, the voice in the woods spoke truth...